Christian Wilhelm Blomstrand

 Christian Wilhelm Blomstrand (20 October 1826 – 5 November 1897) was a Swedish mineralogist and chemist.
-He was a professor at the University of Lund from 1862-1895, where he isolated the element niobium in 1864.
+He was a professor at the University of Lund from 1862 to 1895, where he isolated the element niobium in 1864.
 He developed an early version of the periodic table and made advances in understanding the chemistry of coordination compounds.
-Blomstrand published textbooks in chemistry and was well-known internationally for his scientific contributions.
+Blomstrand published textbooks in chemistry and was well known internationally for his scientific contributions.

 Education and career

 Blomstrand was born in Växjö, Sweden to his father John Blomstrand, who was a teacher, and his wife Severina Rodhe.

 Blomstrand studied mineralogy at the University of Lund, where he earned a philosophy degree in 1850.
 He then became interested in chemistry and was the first recipient of the Berzelius scholarship.
 In 1854, he completed his habilitation for research on bromine and iodine compounds of tin.